 If you are planning an outdoor wedding ceremony, light is such an important factor to consider.
 There is harsh unflattering light and there is soft beautiful light.
 Soft beautiful light happens late in the afternoon… harsh unflattering light happens during the middle of the day.
 So please, please don’t get married at midday if you’re planning an outdoor ceremony!!
 When the sun is directly overhead, it may look like a beautiful day, which it is, but it creates harsh and unflattering light photographically, as the light is coming from directly overhead which will create unflattering shadows on your face and body.

-The other factor of course is the heat.
+The other factor, of course, is the heat.
 If you are having an outdoor ceremony in the middle of summer, then aim for the cooler part of the day.
 In winter you can definitely have your ceremony earlier because the sun is much lower in the sky.

 Direction of the Sun

 Most people would tell you to set up the ceremony to face a beautiful backdrop… and sure that is important.
 But if you have a choice, then try to get the direction of the sun right as well.
-If your planning your ceremony a year out, try to see where is sun is at the same time of year.
+If you’re planning your ceremony a year out, try to see where is the sun is at the same time of year.

 So which direction is best?
-For me it’s all about even light and there are pros and cons to all directions.
+For me, it’s all about even light and there are pros and cons to all directions.

-– If the sun is coming from the left or right hand side, then one of you will be looking into the sun and one will have their face in shadow.
+– If the sun is coming from the left or right-hand side, then one of you will be looking into the sun and one will have their face in shadow.

 – If the sun is coming behind you (on the face of the guests), then the sun will be in the eyes of your guests but the light will be even on you.

-So if you have a choice, then have the sun either on your front or back, but try to avoid side light if possible.
+So if you have a choice, then have the sun either on your front or back, but try to avoid sidelight if possible.
 If you can’t avoid it, no problem… you’ve hired a professional and I’ll make it work :)

-From a photographic point of view, the ideal situation for me would be to have the sun behind you (so on the Celebrants back) and have it filtered though some trees.
+From a photographic point of view, the ideal situation for me would be to have the sun behind you (so on the Celebrants back) and have it filtered through some trees.
 The trees will soften the sunlight and the light behind you will give me beautiful even light to play with.